minghao2016/combiroc/README.md

 # CombiROC v.0.1.0

-CombiROC is an R package for the combinatorial study of multimarkers panels.
+CombiROC is a totally new music in multi-markers analysis: an R package for efficient and easy combinatorial selection of biomarkers and sensitivity/specificity driven prioritization.

 The code in this repo is work in progress, and is uploaded here "as-is" with no warranties implied.
 Improvements and new features will be added on a regular basis, please check on this github page for new features and releases.